linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 ```

 This command would return a response from the websocket server from the /socket endpoint where websockets shall be served.

+Further, similar to gRPC testing, `linkerd stat` shall be used to check if there is constant traffic to and from the websocket endpoints.

 **3. MySQL and Redis**